-- Co-ordinate the delivery by assigned sub-ordinate staff of the different aspects of Wildfire Operations Program. - Wildfire Support - Ensure the effective operation of the logistics desk, as per the provincial guidelines. - Ensure the effective operation of the dispatch room, as per the provincial guidelines. - Ensure the effective operation of the warehouse as per the provincial guidelines. - Hire, training, supervise and appraise the performance of staff, permanent and wage, necessary to keep smooth and effective operation of the different functions. - Wildfire Pre-suppression - Support the area's pre-suppression needs as response officer or deputy duty officer as required. - Wildfire Suppression - Support the area's suppression needs with regards to ICS roles. - Assist with suppression of wildfires in the province of Alberta and to other national and international agencies as resource requests that may apply, if meeting the export requirements. - Complete FP 48's and Incident closure forms as required in a timely and accurate manner.
+- Co-ordinate the delivery by assigned sub-ordinate staff of the different aspects of Wildfire Operations Program. - Wildfire Support - Ensure the effective operation of the logistics desk, as per the provincial guidelines. - Ensure the effective operation of the dispatch room, as per the provincial guidelines. - Ensure the effective operation of the warehouse as per the provincial guidelines. - Hire, training, supervise and appraise the performance of staff, permanent and wage, necessary to keep smooth and effective operation of the different functions. - Wildfire Pre-suppression - Support the area's pre-suppression needs as Response Officer, Deputy Duty Officer, Duty Officer or Wildfire Assessor as required. - Wildfire Suppression - Support the area's suppression needs with regards to ICS roles. - Assist with suppression of wildfires in the province of Alberta and to other national and international agencies as resource requests that may apply, if meeting the export requirements.